CSCaparas/RGB-to-TIR/README.md

 # RGB2TIR
 Code used to create pix2pix-based machine learning model for RGB to thermal image translation.
-Dataset and results from our trained model.
+Also includes some of the dataset and results from our trained model.

-Our model waas specifically trained for the purpose of monitoring plant health
+Model:
+  Training set size: 2137
+  Validation set size: 916
+  Epochs: 100

 Code files with a * are modified from code provided by Emma Wadsworth: https://github.com/apisdn